cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("DMMF")` implements the daily based Morgan-Morgan-Finney (DMMF) soil erosion model ([Choi 2017](https://doi.org/10.3390%2Fw9040278)) for estimating surface runoff and sediment budgets from a field or a catchment on a daily basis.

--   `r pkg("ODIC")` calculate the [Open Bodem Index](https://www.openbodemindex.nl/), a method to evaluate the quality of soils of agricultural fields in The Netherlands and the sustainability of the current agricultural practices.
+-   `r pkg("OBIC")` calculate the [Open Bodem Index](https://www.openbodemindex.nl/), a method to evaluate the quality of soils of agricultural fields in The Netherlands and the sustainability of the current agricultural practices.

 -   *Soil Fertility Testing*: `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results. `r github("mbask/fertplan")` provides fertilizer recommendations based on soil test results (note this package is optimized for horticultural crop production in Italy).